iamruinous/go-gemini/README.md

 ## TOFU

-This package provides an easy way to implement Trust-On-First-Use in your clients.
-Here is a simple example client using TOFU to authenticate
+This package provides an easy way to implement Trust On First Use in your clients.
+Here is a simple client using TOFU to authenticate certificates:
-certificates:

 ```go
 client := &gemini.Client{